Pterygium (Surfer’s Eye) and Pinguecula

 Treatment of Pterygium continued...

-Surgery has a risk of complications, such as the recurrence of a more aggressive lesion.
+Surgery has a risk of complications, one of which is the recurrence of a more aggressive lesion.
 So surgery is usually considered only if:

 - Conservative treatments have failed